chiefdondjeu/COSC-320-Project3/README.md

-# COSC 320 Porject 3: Graph for Image Segmentation
+# Project 3: Graph for Image Segmentation